-- Closing a program, off-campus site, branch campus or institution.
+- Closing a program, off-campus site, method of delivery, branch campus or institution.

-- Entering into a collaborative academic arrangement such as a dual degree program or a joint degree program with another institution.
+- Entering into a cooperative academic agreement such as a dual or joint academic award with another institution.

 - Acquiring another institution or a program or location of another institution.

 - Adding a permanent location at a site where the institution is conducting a teach-out program for a closed institution.

 - Entering into a contract by which an entity not certified for Title IV funding offers part of one or more of the accredited institution’s programs.

 - Teach-Out: The process and time period of a written teach-out plan by which the university provides instructional and academic support services to students enrolled at a site that has been closed and/or in a program that has been discontinued.
 The teach-out plan provides an orderly process, the equitable treatment of students, minimal disruption and additional costs to students, and covers all enrolled students regardless of their progress to completion.
 Source: SACSCOC.

 - Teach-Out Agreement: A written agreement between institutions that provides for the equitable treatment of students covered by a teach-out plan to complete their program of study.
 Source: SACSCOC.

 This policy applies to all university officers who can initiate, review, approve and allocate resources to any changes, including those to academic and non-academic programs and activities that may be considered a substantive change according to SACSCOC Substantive Change Policy and Procedures.
 Within academic areas, such changes can originate with individuals or groups of faculty members, Department committees, Department Chairs, Deans and Associate Deans, the Vice President for Academic Affairs (PVPAA), Faculty Senate, or any other area reporting to the PVPAA.